MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 ## How Our Repair Process Works

-1. **Consultation & Estimate**
+1. **Quick Repair Estimate**
-   We assess needs, review photos, and provide clear estimates with no hidden fees
+   Tell us what's going on, and we'll give you a clear, simple quote — fast

-2. **Scheduling & Planning**
+2. **Schedule Your Repair**
-   Flexible scheduling with realistic timelines.
-We respect your time
+   We agree on a time that works for you — and we stick to it

-3. **Expert Execution**
+3. **Professional Repair Work**
-   Professional work with quality materials and attention to detail
+   Clean, careful, and precise work from start to finish

-4. **Inspection & Cleanup**
+4. **Final Review & Cleanup**
-   Thorough inspection and complete cleanup of your space
+   You check everything, and we leave your space spotless

-5. **Walkthrough & Warranty**
+5. **Follow-Up Support**
-   Final review, questions answered, and warranty-backed work
+   If anything needs attention later, we're here to help

 ---